Searching ...

 The Biggest Week in American Birding brings thousands to Magee Marsh in northwestern Ohio for the annual spring warbler migration, but Buck Creek State Park and Killdeer Plains Wildlife Area are also popular places for birdwatching.

-Four-season climate
+Four-season Climate

 Ohio experiences all four seasons, which can appeal to retirees who enjoy experiencing different weather conditions throughout the year.
 Summers are warm, with temperatures averaging in the high 80Fs.
-Winters can get cold, but they’re usually mild compared to other states in the midwest.
+Winters can get cold, but they’re usually mild compared to other states in the Midwest.
 There’s generally plenty of snowfall for winter sports activities like skiing and snowboarding.

 Football fans can follow the Cleveland Browns (NFL) or Cincinnati Bengals (NFL).
 And don’t miss the energetic Columbus Crew (MLS) games, where the bleachers taunt the away team the whole game.

-Cultural attractions
+Cultural Scene

-Ohio has a rich cultural heritage, as you’ll discover in its museums, theaters, and performing arts venues.
-Cleveland’s Rock and Roll Hall of Fame may be the most well-known outside the state, but that’s not all that draws visitors.
+Ohio has a rich heritage, as you’ll discover in its museums, theaters, and performing arts venues.
+A few highlights of the extensive amenities available:

 The National Museum of the US Air Force near Dayton is the world’s largest military aviation museum and home to more than 370 aerospace vehicles.
 It’s ranked as one of the state’s top attractions.

 In Columbus, you’ll find the Wexner Center for the Arts, one of the country’s leading contemporary art museums.
+This is a city with plenty of art attractions, thanks to the fine arts college, the Franklinton Art District, and the fashion culture.

 The Columbus Zoo and Aquarium has consistently earned its place amongst the premier zoos in America.
-And its sister zoo, The Wilds in Cumberland, takes you on a safari to get up close with herd animals like giraffes, rhinos, and takins.
+Its sister zoo, The Wilds in Cumberland, takes you on a safari to get up close with herd animals like giraffes, rhinos, and takins.
 The Cincinnati Zoo is equally engaging for the whole family, and its facilities include access to the historic botanical gardens.

 With an awe-inspiring 1.8 million artifacts, the Cincinnati Museum Center inside the historic Union Terminal offers visitors a variety of educational and historical experiences.
 Tour multiple galleries and exhibitions to get a comprehensive view of science, history, and culture like never before!

 Experience the beauty of Stan Hywet Hall & Gardens, the nation’s sixth-largest historic home, open to the public.
-Located in Akron, the Manor House’s original furnishings and elegant details captivate visitors touring the five buildings across its 70-acre estate. , The elaborate gardens provide an alluring backdrop to the stunning 64,000 sq ft home.
+Located in Akron, the Manor House’s original furnishings and elegant details captivate visitors touring the five buildings across its 70-acre estate.
+The elaborate gardens provide an alluring backdrop to the stunning 64,000 sq ft home.

 Harsh winters